dshreyash-108/Learn-Java/README.md

 ### This will be helpful for:

 1. Java interview rounds
-2. Revision various important java concepts
+2. Revision of various important java concepts
 3. Java coding tests

 ### Resources: